MajorcaDevs/mdbackup/docs/storage/sftp.md

 ## Dependencies

-In order to use SFTP, you must install the following python packages:
+In order to use SFTP, you must install mdbackup with `pip install mdbackup[sftp]`.

-- `paramiko`

 ## Configuration schema